 When Hurricane Harvey tore through the town of Refugio, residents looking for a little redemption turned to the one place they can usually find it – football.

 The Refugio High School Bobcats are a powerhouse in Texas high school football.

 The program has just 13 losses in 11 years.
 They regularly shutout opponents, running up the score to double-digit differentials.
 In the town of Refugio, you can count on the Bobcats winning.

-“You hear about football being king,” says Reverend T. Wayne Price of First Baptist Church in Refugio.
+“You hear about football being king,” says the Rev. T. Wayne Price of First Baptist Church in Refugio.
 “Football literally is king in Refugio.”

 But 10 weeks ago, Hurricane Harvey churned through Texas, bringing record flooding to parts of the state.
 Refugio was hit particularly hard.
 The coastal town is just 25 miles inland from Rockport, where the hurricane made landfall in Texas.